department-of-veterans-affairs/vets-website/va-gov/pages/pension/index.md

       title: <b>Vocational Rehabilitation and Employment</b>
       description: Find out if you're eligible for help exploring employment options, any training you may need, and other voc rehab services.
     - url: "#"
-      title: <b>Family and Caregiver Health Benefits</b>
-      description: See if you qualify for VA medical benefits as a spouse, surviving spouse, dependent child, or caregiver.
-    - url: "#"
       title: <b>Life Insurance</b>
       description: Explore your life insurance options and find out how to apply as a Veteran, Servicemember, or family member.
 social: